El Paso Attorney Counsels Debtors on Bankruptcy Exemptions

 Proven law firm protects clients’ property from the reach of creditors

 Bankruptcy promotes a fresh start while giving creditors partial satisfaction through sale of the debtor’s assets or partial repayment of debt over time.
 In that spirit of forgiveness, bankruptcy law allows debtors to preserve certain assets due to their essential or sentimental value to the debtor.
 Exemption means protecting specified assets from being sold off for the benefit of creditors (as in Chapter 7) or paid off in order to be retained by the debtor (as in Chapter 13).
-At the Law Offices of Cheryl S. Davis, P.C. in El Paso, I have more than 20 years of experience advising debtors on available exemptions under federal and state law and on how to use them to full advantage.
+At the Law Offices of Cheryl S. Davis, P.C., I have more than 20 years of experience advising debtors on available exemptions under federal and state law and on how to use them to full advantage.

 Bankruptcy exemptions under Texas state law